Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Use a tiller to thoroughly till the soil to break up the compacted areas in your soil.
 These won’t allow the water to drain properly and the roots to grow.
 A rototiller will also help add oxygen to your soil.
 Your goal is to break your soil down to pea sized particles.
 For smaller lawns use a fork or spade to turn over the soil to a depth of 12 inches.

-- Remove any weeds or stones.
+- Remove any weeds, debris or stones.

 - If you have poor quality soil, add organic matter: compost, shredded leaves, grass clippings etc. or an organic slow-release fertilizer.
 If unsure about your soil quality, perform a soil test in advance.